G+JI Fellowship

 • Are fellows assigned advisors?

-We do not automatically assign advisors to fellows, but we are able identify advisors upon request.
+We do not automatically assign advisors to Fellows.
+However, we can help identify advisors upon request, particularly for undergraduate students.

 • What is the minimum/maximum word count for the final report?